Pre-Psychology is offered session 4.

 Students will be exposed to lively discussion, video clips, in-class activities, and visit a Brain Research laboratory in order to come away with a better understanding of how our brains process information about the world.

 This program is excellent for students interested in Psychology, Cognitive Sciences, and Medicine (especially Neurology).
+For more information from Professor Markus about this class click here.

 Faculty: Etan Markus, PhD, Professor, Department of Psychological Sciences.
 Recipient of the 2016 AAUP Teaching Excellence Career Award; 2016 CLAS Excellence in Teaching Award; 2016 UCONN Office of Undergraduate Research Faculty Mentorship Excellence Award